Heat recapture from laundry wastewater yields reduced carbon emissions, operating expenses, & benefits for the Chesapeake Bay

-CounterpointeSRE provides C-PACE capital for wastewater heat recovery system at one of Maryland’s largest commercial laundry facilities, Up to Date Laundry of Baltimore.
+CounterpointeSRE provides C-PACE capital for wastewater heat recovery system at one of the East Coast’s largest commercial laundry facilities

 Date: July 11, 2022

-Counterpointe Sustainable Real Estate (CounterpointeSRE) announced today it has provided over $1.1 million of Commercial PACE financing to support energy efficiency capital improvements for Up to Date Laundry (UTD), one of the largest healthcare laundry providers on the east coast and the State’s largest commercial laundry facility.
+Counterpointe Sustainable Real Estate (CounterpointeSRE) provides $1.1 million of Commercial PACE financing to support energy efficiency capital improvements for Up to Date Laundry (UTD), one of the largest healthcare laundry providers on the east coast and the State’s largest commercial laundry facility.

-Entering its 70th year of operations UTD processes close to 60 million pounds of linen at its Baltimore facility and is projected to decrease its energy use by 387,000 therms per year through the heat recovery system and related improvements.
+Located in Baltimore and entering its 70th year, UTD processes close to 60 million pounds of linen and is projected to decrease its energy use by 387,000 therms per year through the heat recovery system and related improvements.
 UTD is already TRSA Clean Green Certified and this heat recovery system installation reinforces their green commitment.

 “The financing from CounterpointeSRE through the C-PACE program is helping facilitate a project that is great for the environment but would not have been in our capital improvement budget for the upcoming year,” stated Mark Carter, President and CEO of Up to Date Laundry.